 I will post on this blog details of how they have been affected, when it becomes available, though the global media tends to ignore the problem.
+Sections below as follows:

 In Fiji, several island villages have been swamped by the sea and need to relocate to higher ground.
 This has come at considerable cost to their government.
 The following posts give further details:

 From the website of OCHA, the United Nations Office for the Co-ordination of Humanitarian Affairs (www.unocha.org):

 Fiji: Building resilience in the face of climate change

 2014, Vanua Levu, Fiji: The village of Vunidogoloa on Vanua Levu was the first community in Fiji to relocate because of coastal erosion and flooding attributed in part to climate change.
 Credit: Nansen Initiative

 Increasingly severe weather patterns and rising sea levels have seen Fiji become the first country in the Pacific to relocate communities because of climate change.

 Joana Tuisowaqa has lived in Narikoso village on Ono Island for 25 years.
 She says that, in the past five years, there has been a significant increase in the number of floods affecting her community.